syricano/bel-sy/README.md

 ### Bugs

 #### Solved bugs
 - Body contents were not aligned to cover the screen in responsiveness.
-Then I noticed the reason was the background taking a place, so I removed the backhround image which resolved this bug.
+Then I noticed the reason was the background taking a place, so I removed the background image which resolved this bug.
 -

 ### Unsolved bugs